Driven by Passion, Riding for Prostate Cancer Awareness

 Read More

-For Anthony, riding a motorcycle is nothing like driving a car, “You get on a motorcycle and it becomes part of you.”
-He says “It’s equivalent to a surfer riding a wave.
+For Anthony, riding a motorcycle is nothing like driving a car: “You get on a motorcycle and it becomes part of you … It’s equivalent to a surfer riding a wave.
 We’re just riding the pavement.
-It’s fantastic. ”
+It’s fantastic.”

-Kalaj praises The Distinguished Gentleman’s Ride for not only raising millions of dollars in donations, but also doing it with style, a ‘dapper look.”
+Kalaj praises The Distinguished Gentleman’s Ride for not only raising millions of dollars in donations, but also doing it with style, a “dapper look.”

-“It was more than that [a ride].
+“It was more than [a ride].
 It was the suit, it’s the preparation, it’s putting on the shirt and the tie, it’s trimming the mustache for months,” he says.

-But he insists its not only about style or riding a motorcycle.
-Instead, it’s about the unique camaraderie among riders that can’t be matched anywhere else.
+Perhaps most importantly, it’s about the unique camaraderie among riders that can’t be matched anywhere else.

 “I had a script for a year and a half sitting on my dresser, and I ignored it.
 I ignored it because I was too busy, too busy with my business, my family, my life, hobbies, too busy to check on my health and care about me,” he tells SurvivorNet.